wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.5.20 =
-* Feature: added shortcodes eme_mybookings with as optional arguments a template_id for header, content and footer, and an option to show future or all bookings
+* Feature: added shortcode eme_mybookings with as optional arguments a template_id for header, content and footer, and an option to show future or all bookings
   [eme_mybookings template_id=3 template_id_header=7 template_id_footer=9 future=0]
   [eme_mybookings template_id=3 future=1]
   Will show all bookings for the logged in user, based on the layout given by the templates or by the generic booking list format